What to know about the $250 million ballroom Trump is adding to the White House

 He’s moving ahead with construction despite the lack of sign-off from the National Capital Planning Commission, the executive branch agency that has jurisdiction over construction and major renovations to government buildings in the region.

 Trump named a top White House aide, Will Scharf, to head the commission.
-Scharf has made a distinction between demolition work and rebuilding, saying the commission was only required to vet the latter.
+Scharf has made a distinction between demolition work and rebuilding, saying the commission only has jurisdiction over the latter..

 What happens to the East Room?